Erkesto/practice/Notes/code_review_tips.md

 - [ ] Has the code change
 - [ ] Have automated tests been added, or have related ones been updated to cover the change?
 - [ ] Do the existing tests reasonably cover the code change (unit/integration/system tests)?
-- [ ] Are there some test cases, input or edge cases that should be tested in addition?
+- [ ] Are there some test cases, input, or edge cases that should be tested in addition?

 ## Readability